Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 Debian 12 OS is installed, with choice softwares added such as gcc, make, mpich and fftw3.
 The 1500 softwares are installed at initial update.
 Softwares for Debian OS are added one by one if they are necessary; they are simply named of labels (gcc instead of gcc-12-... in AlmaLinux).
-The classic water and ice MD [2] and the ab-initio Siesta-4.1 code [3] are tested for AlmaLinux.
+The classic water and ice MD [2] and the ab-initio Siesta-4.1 code [3] are tested for AlmaLinux and Debian.

 ### Classic MD ###